obbo-pl/xloader/README.md

 100% (32768 of 32768) |############################################| Elapsed Time: 0:00:08 Time:  0:00:08
 OK.
 Flash verified.
 ```
+Instead, you can use the modules contained in the script
 ```
 pi@raspberrypi:/usr/local/xloader $ python3
 Python 3.5.3 (default, Sep 27 2018, 17:25:39)